pub enum Scheme {

 Classify a scheme name written in auth = <Scheme>.
 None means the

-name is not one of the four compiler-known schemes.
+name is not one of the compiler-known schemes.

 Sourcepub fn admitted(self) -> bool